tiefpunkt/soup2tumblr/README.markdown

 * Apache Commons Lang.
 Released under Apache 2.0 License.

 The libraries are included in the libs directory. tumblr-java uses a few libraries as well, which need to be included.
 Just run git submodule update --init to get the repository, and inclue the jar-files from libs/tumblr-java/libs in your classpath as well.

+Licensed under MIT license.
+See LICENSE for details.